Is There Really A “Best” Place To Work?

 Layla* says it’s the prestige that keeps her working on the sales team at Google.
 “It never hurts to have Google on your resume,” the 23-year-old tells Refinery29.
 “I definitely feel like I get more attention.”
-And why wouldn’t she — Google rules the tech world, and this year the company ranks as number seven on Glassdoor’s Best Places To Work list.
-Google has some of the most talked about perks in the game — free food and fitness classes, a high-tech gym on an enormous campus, pods to nap in, sky-high salaries, and of course, bragging rights.
+And why wouldn’t she?
+Google rules the tech world, and this year the company ranks at number seven on Glassdoor’s Best Places To Work list.
+Google has some of the most talked about perks in the game — free food and fitness classes, a high-tech gym on an enormous campus, pods to nap in, sky-high salaries — and, of course, bragging rights.

 Advertisement